 The student handbook is an agreement between the parents of minor students and the school or between the adult students and the school.
-It is in effect for a one-year period or until reprinted/republished.
+It is in effect for a one-year period.

 The school reserves the right to amend the handbook for just cause with proper notice given to parents/guardians if changes are made.